mpellouin/mpellouin/README.md

 FullStack Engineer from France 🇫🇷
 -----------------

-I'm a detailed oriented software engineering that enjoys creating simple yet efficient solutions to improve application performance, ease of maintenance and user experience.
+I'm a detail-oriented software engineering that enjoys creating simple yet efficient solutions to improve application performance, ease of maintenance and user experience.

 Currently studying at Chung Ang University in Seoul, 🇰🇷 (*4.37 GPA*)